 My family and I were part of Kingfisher from the very beginning.
 I joined the staff as part-time administrator in summer 2017.
 I love to run and have enjoyed taking part in several half-marathons

 A favourite Bible passage is Romans 8:37-39, a reminder of how secure we are in Jesus’ love.

-My husband and I joined Kingfisher in 2015 and I took up the role of treasurer in September 2020, having had previous treasurer experience with local charities.
+I joined Kingfisher in 2015 and I took up the role of treasurer in September 2020, having had previous treasurer experience with local charities.
 I enjoy walking especially with my dogs, family and friends.

 A favourite Bible passage is 1 Corinthians 13:4-7.
 It reminds me of how love should be and that without it my works will be somewhat useless.